shantanoo-desai/QualiExplore/README.md

 ## Development server

-Run `ng serve` for a dev server.
+### Node / NPM version

+This App will run with the following `node` and `npm` versions:

+    node: v12.10.0
+    npm: 6.10.3

+In order to use the above settings use [`nvm`](https://www.linode.com/docs/guides/how-to-install-use-node-version-manager-nvm/)

+Install v12.10.0 using `nvm install 12.10.0 && nvm use 12.10.0`

+### Install dependencies

+    npm install

+### Run Server

+    npm run start

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+    npm run build

+will build in production mode and store the production files into `dist` directory in the root

 ## Contact